2019 Honda Insight Hybrid

 As I mentioned the vehicle has plenty of torque so acceleration is quick and seamless.
 And there’s plenty of power to feel comfortable merging onto the highway and passing slower traffic.

-And now, we’ve come to my top three things I like about the 2019 Honda Insight from our friends at Rock Honda.
+And now, we’ve come to my top three things I like about the 2019 Honda Insight Hybrid.

 - Hands-down the styling – the car is clean looking, four-door, sporty sophistication.

-- The interior – both space and the styling.
+- The interior – both space and styling.
 It punches above its class here.

 - The fact that it’s a hybrid that doesn’t scream “look at me – I’m taking better care of the planet than you are because I’m driving a hybrid!”

-The 2019 Honda Insight is simply a great looking 4-door sedan that happens to be a hybrid and deliver killer gas mileage.
+The 2019 Honda Insight Hybrid is simply a great-looking 4-door sedan that happens to be a hybrid and delivers killer gas mileage.